 UK Spouse Visa Fee

-UK Visa fees depend on the way you apply.
+The UK Spouse Visa fees depend on the way you apply.
 If you apply for a UK spouse visa from outside the UK to join your partner you will have to pay a fee of £1,464.
-Whereas if you apply Spousal Visa in UK online or by post the fee will cost to you £993, and £1,583 if you apply in the UK in person with the premium service.
+Whereas if you apply for Spousal Visa in the UK online or by post the fee will cost to you £993, and £1,583 if you apply in the UK in person with the premium service.

 You will have to pay an extra £1,464 for each dependant if you apply outside the UK, £993 if you apply in the UK online or by post and £1,583 if you apply in the UK in person with the premium service.

 How Long Does it Take to Get a UK Spouse Visa?

 To get a UK spouse visa it takes up to 12 weeks, or up to 8 weeks if you apply within the UK either online or by post.
 On the other hand, if you apply in person in UK then you will get an answer regarding your UK Spouse Visa application, within a day

 However, application processing might take longer if: